MartinDeanMoriarty/themoderator/README.md

 <br>"src/main/java/com.nomoneypirate/llm/ModerationDecision.java"

 ## Download
-For now, I do not feel like it is a thing and at this point it should not be used on public servers!
+For now, I do not feel like it is a thing and at this point it should not run on public servers!
 <br>However, as soon as important and necessary <b><ACTIONS</b><b>></b> are added and there is actually something to show, there will be (probably) a release.
-<b>If you are really into development or just testing every Git repo there is, well, just follow Installation.
+<b>If you are really into software development or just testing every Git repo there is, well, just follow Installation.

 ## Installation
 1. Set up development environment: